The stone knots represent the anxieties and difficulties of raising children.

 “Whether I’m creating abstracts or realism, my passion is to create virtual records of cultural and personal events that have impacted me greatly,” Antar said.

-An abstract stone sculpture is the perfect way to showcase creativity and add a modern, unique touch to your home, business, or office.
+An abstract stone sculpture is the perfect way to showcase creativity and add a modern, unique touch to a home, business, or office.
+In addition to the works presented here, a custom piece can be commissioned.